 When an AVM is diagnosed, an angiogram or arteriogram may be performed.
 This type of imaging study is used to view the blood vessel anatomy involved in the AVM, and to assist in developing a plan for treatment.

 There are three major approaches to treating an AVM which can be used either alone or in combination.
-The type of treatment recommended will depend on the patient’s history and symptoms, as well as the features of the AVM including its size, location within the brain, and the arteries and veins involved.
+The type of treatment recommended will depend on the patient’s symptoms, as well as the size, location within the brain, and the arteries and veins involved.

-Embolization is an endovascular technique that is used to block the vessels of the AVM.
-A tiny catheter or tube is inserted into the groin and guided via x-ray technology to the affected vessels in the brain that are causing the AVM.
-Material is then injected into the catheter to permanently block and close off the vessels.
+Embolization is an endovascular technique that is used to block the vessels of the AVM using a tiny catheter inserted into the groin and guided via x-ray technology to the affected vessels in the brain that are causing the AVM.
+Material is injected into AVM to block and close off the vessels.
 These materials might include glue-like substances or small platinum coils.

 There is a large advantage to performing an embolization prior to undergoing other methods of treating AVM.
 Embolization can often decrease the size of the AVM, rendering radiosurgery or open surgery much safer.
 In addition, embolization may totally block the AVM’s blood flow, causing other types of treatment unnecessary.

 Surgical treatment of AVM requires removing a portion of the skull so that microsurgical instruments can be used to remove the AVM.
-This procedure is often done in combination with embolization.
-Embolization prior to surgery is considered to be a lower-risk option than surgery alone.
+This procedure is often done in combination with embolization prior to surgery.

-Despite its name, radiosurgery does not actually involve surgery.
-Instead, beams of radiation are used to cause scarring within the blood vessels of the AVM, thereby eliminating it.
+This procedure enables beams of radiation that are used to cause scarring within the blood vessels of the AVM, thereby eliminating it.
 This procedure is recommended for patients with AVMs that are small and located in specific areas of the brain.
 Radiosurgery is generally successful in completely eliminating the AVM provided that the AVM is sufficiently small.
 However, a period of two to three years must pass before the full effect of radiosurgery can be determined.
 The obvious advantage of this procedure is that treatment can be provided without incision; however, it is not suitable for everyone.